 Under the Caltex brand, Chevron has established a history of socially responsible and ethical operations and a track record of supporting communities through outreach programs.

 We invest in education, job training, charitable events and programs that provide for those in need.

 In 2012, we began an international extension of Chevron’s successful Fuel Your School campaign in Penang.
 The extension funded 30 projects, benefiting more than 10,000 students.
 The Caltex Fuel Your School campaign aims to enhance science, technology, engineering and math education in public schools.
 In 2013, the campaign was extended to the states of Kedah and Johor, and funding was provided for 61 projects that benefit more than 27,000 students.
-And in 2014, 46 classroom projects were funded in Kedah and Terengganu states, helping more than 12,700 students.
+In 2014, 46 classroom projects were added in Kedah and Terengganu states, helping more than 12,700 students.
 In 2015, another 50 classroom projects were funded in the states of Malacca and Negeri Sembilan for 9,000 students.
 In 2016, the program grew again, expanding into the states of Pahang and Kelantan, funding 49 classroom projects and benefiting more than 10,000 students.

 record of achievement

 In 1937, Caltex began business operations in what was then known as Malaya, marketing lubricants from its office in Singapore.
 Caltex Oil (Malaya) Ltd. was incorporated in 1959 and assumed responsibility for the marketing of a wide range of petroleum products.
 In 1965, the company name was changed to Caltex Oil Malaysia Limited, reflecting the name of the young nation.

 Chevron and Texaco merged in 2001, and Caltex Oil Malaysia Limited changed its name to Chevron Malaysia Limited in 2006.